sidwashere/human-mosaic-sim/workspace/the-human-mosaic/README.md

-# The Human Mosaic - Advanced AI Social Simulation Platform
+# The Human Mosaic - Advanced AI Social Simulation Platform.

-A sophisticated multi-agent interaction ecosystem that models complex social dynamics through an immersive, real-time web visualization.
+An attempt towards a sophisticated multi-agent interaction ecosystem that models complex social dynamics through an immersive, real-time web visualization.
+This is work in progress...

 ## Features